 Server-side tracking

-Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable transport for the same events, not a way around consent.
+Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable route for the same events.

-Server-side tracking sends analytics and conversion events to ad platforms from a server you control, instead of (or alongside) scripts running in the visitor's browser.
-The event itself doesn't change (a purchase is still a purchase), but the transport does: server-to-server requests survive ad blockers, Safari's ITP cookie caps, and script failures that silently eat browser-sent events.
+The event doesn't change (a purchase is still a purchase), but the transport does: server-to-server requests survive ad blockers, Safari's cookie caps, and the script failures that silently eat browser-sent events.
+Meta's Conversions API and Google's server-side endpoints exist so the same conversion can take this route.

 Related terms